 For a list of metrics collected by Cloud Monitoring, see Google Distributed Cloud Virtual and Google Distributed Cloud Virtual for Bare Metal metrics.

 Configuring Stackdriver agents for GKE on Bare Metal

 The Stackdriver agents installed with GKE on Bare Metal collect data about system components, subject to your settings and configuration, for the purposes of maintaining and troubleshooting issues with your GKE on Bare Metal clusters, in one of the following modes.

 Upon installation, Stackdriver agents are configured by default to collect logs and metrics, including performance details (for example, CPU and memory utilization), and similar metadata, for Google-provided system components.
 These include all workloads in the admin cluster, and for user clusters, workloads in the kube-system, gke-system, gke-connect, istio-system, and config-management- system namespaces.

 Stackdriver agents can be disabled completely by deleting the Stackdriver custom resource.

 Before you disable Stackdriver, see the support page for details about how this affects Google Cloud Support's SLAs.

-To disable Stackdriver for Anthos clusters on bare metal:
+To disable Stackdriver for GKE on Bare Metal:

 kubectl -n kube-system delete stackdrivers stackdriver